THE GARTNAFUARAN CONNECTION:

 - John Kately

 - Mary Anderson, married Matthew Barber.

 - James Anderson, married Marcy Stebbins.
 The Merrill descendants of James Anderson inherited the family Bible.
 The late Philip B. Stewart II saw this Bible when it was in the possession of a woman of the Merrill family who was fourth in descent from Margaret Anderson (probably Emily G. Merrill of Quincy, Mass., who died in Nov.
 1971).
-After Miss Merrill’s death, the Bible was left to a favorite niece in San Diego, California.
+After Miss Merrill’s death, Philip Stewart reported, the Bible was left to a “favorite niece” in San Diego, California.

 - Rebecca Anderson

 - David Anderson, married Olive Winter.